Your Horoscope This Week: November 30 To December 6

 AdvertisementADVERTISEMENT

-From December 2nd to 3rd, the moon settles into Taurus, offering a stabilizing, grounding pause before the cosmic plot twist: the Gemini Full Moon strikes December 4th at 6:14 p.m.
-EST. This lunation is information-heavy, and could lead to breaking news, big reveals, sudden clarity, misunderstood texts, resurfaced conversations, and plot twists in communication.
+From December 2nd to 3rd, the moon settles into Taurus, offering a stabilising, grounding pause before the cosmic plot twist: the Gemini Full Moon strikes on December 5th at 10:14 a.m.
+AEDT.
+This lunation is information-heavy and could lead to breaking news, big reveals, sudden clarity, misunderstood texts, resurfaced conversations, and plot twists in communication.
 Geminis in your life may act differently this week, more honest or more unfiltered.
 Because Mercury just ended its retrograde (and is still moving through its post-shadow), this full moon may bring echoes or loose ends from the retrograde cycle: the truth behind something you misread, the person who ghosted suddenly reappearing, unfinished conversations resurfacing.
 Flexibility is your best friend.
 Stay curious, not reactive.

 AdvertisementADVERTISEMENT